bluntwizard/steam_deck_dub_edition/docs/code-review-report.md

 ## Conclusion

-The Steam Deck DUB Edition codebase provides a solid foundation but would benefit from standardization, modularization, and performance optimizations.
+The Grimoire codebase provides a solid foundation but would benefit from standardization, modularization, and performance optimizations.
 By addressing the issues identified in this review, the codebase can become more maintainable, performant, and accessible.